-The Parent Company has implemented macro-economic models that are used to forecast future credit transitions using Moody's research macro-economic forecast under the IFRS 9 scenarios i.e. upwards and downwards.
+These models were used to forecast future credit transitions using Moody's research macroeconomic forecast under the IFRS 9 scenarios i.e. upwards and downwards.

 The 12-month and lifetime EADs are determined based on the expected payment profile, which varies by product type.